Chapter 4 : IV

 When I have taken the potion, only then do I reach for the letters.
 There is one from my parents, one from Nana and one whose handwriting I recognise but am slightly surprised to see.
-Pushing the ones from my family aside, I take the last one and open it.
+Pushing the ones from my immediate family aside, I take the last one and open it.

 Dear Rose, it begins.
 I hear you’ve had a Quidditch accident, don’t worry I’ve already sent Albus a howler for making you practice in the rain.
 I somehow think I won’t be getting a Christmas present from him this year but I am sure his reaction was worth it, even if neither of us were there to witness it.
 Anyway, back to you.
 I hope your injuries are not too bad, maman only mentioned it briefly in her last letter, but I am sure Madame Pomfrey is taking good care of you.
 How are you at the moment, outside of the injuries?
 I haven’t heard from you in a while, I am sure you are busy with NEWTs and Quidditch but I just want to make sure you are okay?
 I hope to see you during the Christmas holidays, maman is desperate for me to spend Christmas back in England but I am not sure yet.
 I will definitely be back for a couple of days though and we must meet up as I have some news I would like you to know before the rest of the family.
 Don’t worry, I am not pregnant!
 Anyway, I look forward to hearing from you and do let me know if anything interesting happens in your life.
 I promise I shall not breathe a word… I live in France after all; there is no one to question me here.
 Hope you get well soon, ma chère, much love, Dominique.

 Setting the letter down, I resist the urge to sigh.
-I shall have to write back to her, there are very few people in this world that I actually get along with and, since moving to France three years ago, Dominique has become one of them.
+I shall have to write back to her, there are very few people in this world that I actually get along with and, since moving to France two years ago, Dominique has become one of them.
 I am somewhat pleased that she sent Albus a howler though.
 Folding her letter, I place it back on the bedside table but before I can reach for the others, the door opens and a crimson robed figure enters.

 “Rose,” Dave stars, clearly surprised to find me awake.
 “I just came to see how you’re doing,” he tries to act casual but the way he keeps wringing his hands betrays some discomfort.